 - You can generate them from the root "Support" action, using the User Interface ; or

 - By using the CLI Command.
 For the association documentation, please refer to

 As part of the support bundle if the About Jenkins option is checked then you will receive a docker file in the bundle also.
-The docker file contains the current version of Jenkins, along with a wget operation to download all of the plugins on the Jenkins master.
+The docker file contains the current version of Jenkins, along with a wget operation to download all of the plugins on the Jenkins controller.
 This creates a similar environment for testing or reproducing bugs.

 First build the image: